michaelacook/array-helps/README.md

 # Array Helper

-A clone of the popular [Lodash](https://lodash.com/) library's array methods.
+A clone of the popular [Lodash](https://lodash.com/) library's array methods written in TypeScript.

 I decided to write this project for a few reasons.
 First, I wanted to start getting familiar with unit testing using Mocha and Chai.
 Second, I wanted to challenge myself to complete a bunch of coding challenges, and this seemed like a great way to do it!
 Third, I wanted to get more familiar with Lodash.